Sin Chung-kai

 Sin Chung-kai (單仲偕; born 15 June 1960) is a former member of the Hong Kong Legislative Council.
 He was the chairman and a member of Kwai Tsing District Council for the Wah Lai constituency.
-He was one of the two vice-chairmen of the Democratic Party until December 2012, and now serves as a member of the Executive Committee.
+He was one of the two vice-chairmen of the Democratic Party until December 2012, and is a member of the Executive Committee.

 Early career

 In 1982, Sin obtained his bachelor's degree at the University of Hong Kong, where he served as the Current Affairs Secretary of the Student Union.
 In 1997, he obtained a Master in Business Administration at the Chinese University of Hong Kong.

-Sin was formerly employed as an Information Technology manager at HSBC, resigning in 2011 to focus on his political career.
+Sin was formerly employed as an Information Technology manager at The Hongkong and Shanghai Banking Corporation (HSBC), resigning in 2011 to focus on his political career.

 Political career

 District Council

 Sin's political career began in 1985 when he was first elected to the Kwai Tsing District Board.
 He was re-elected in subsequent elections, remaining in this role until 2003.
 Between the years 1994–1999, Sin served as the chairperson of the board.

 In 2011, Sin was one of the contenders in the district council election, representing the Tai Hang constituency.
 He got 40.9% of the votes, losing to Wong Chor-fung of the New People's Party (NPP).
 In 2014, Sin participated in the by-election for the South Horizons West constituency, where he got 22.9% of the votes and lost to Judy Chan from the NPP.

 In 2019, Sin contested in the district council election for the Wah Lai constituency.
 He won the seat with 51.93% of the votes, defeating pro-Beijing incumbent Wong Yiu-chung.
 He also became chairperson of the Kwai Tsing District Board again, starting in January 2020.